xuankimtran/docs-1/pages/katalon-analytics/docs/ka-overview.md

 ## Test Planning

-This key module is the CI for scheduling remote executions on local machines, Kubernetes, and CircleCI.
+This key module is a continuous integration tool for scheduling remote executions on local machines, Kubernetes, and CircleCI.

 Test Planning eases deployment and configuration so that QAs can focus on testing activities.